Youth Engagement Support (YES) Staff

 Follow the schedule laid out in the program

-Administer and document medication use of residents
+Administer and document medication use of participants

 May administer random drug screens